 PROJECT DESCRIPTION

 The Regional Transportation Commission of Washoe County (RTC), in cooperation with the City of Reno and with the participation of the Nevada Department of Transportation (NDOT), the Federal Highway Administration (FHWA), the U.S. Army Corps of Engineering (USACE), and the Carson-Truckee Water Conservancy District (CTWCD), is proceeding with replacing the two nearly century-old Arlington Avenue Bridges that have become structurally deficient.
 RTC completed a Feasibility Study in June 2021 which compiled input from public and technical community members, organized and monitored input from stakeholder and technical advisory meetings, and summarized the development of conceptual bridge alternatives.
 The project is located within the City of Reno between Island Avenue and West First Street, including the roadway through Wingfield Park.
 Proving access over the Truckee River and to the natural island of Wingfield Park, a single pier North Bridge will replace the existing two-pier structure, and the South Bridge will remain a clear span structure.
-The RTC is currently completing an environmental study (NEPA Clearance) and final design, with in-river construction scheduled to begin July 1, 2025.
+The RTC has completed an environmental study (NEPA Clearance) and final design, with in-river construction scheduled to begin July 1, 2025.
 (Get more Project Background.)

 LATEST NEWS